viktorbilousov/TraningGermanWords/README.md

 * partizip 2 (gewesen)

 ### Play
 During the game, the player is shown one of the forms of the verb, and the player must write all the others.
-If he makes a mistake in at least one field, the attempt is considered unsuccessful.
+If he makes a mistake in at least one field, the attempt is marked as unsuccessful.

 ![](http://g.recordit.co/Bm2aGT5qWb.gif)